Category Archives: Creatures featured

-aka spanner, so-called because when we spotted him in a shop all the arguments against having a bunny ground to a stop.
+aka spanner, because when we spotted him in a shop all the arguments against having a bunny ground to a stop.

-He’s just over a year old, and has the run of most of the house, the exceptions being the kitchen and the storage room where his hay is kept.
+He’s just over a year old now, and has the run of most of the house, the exceptions being the kitchen and the storage room where his hay is kept.

 Aside from hay—we get ours by the bale from a local farmer; much of it ends up scattered on the floors, just like in medieval times—rabbits also dig their greens.

 is to bunny-proof your own hutch.
 This involves safeguarding wires, which rabbits appear to be more fond of than carrots, and restricting access to books or whatever your new housemate fancies.